 2017 State Bonding Bill

 In May of 2017, the State legislature passed, and the Governor signed, the 2017 State Bonding Bill.
-The Bill contained over $19 million in state funding for two regionally significant Red Wing community improvement projects. $14.762 million of the funding is dedicated towards the construction of an overpass over the Canadian Pacific Railway’s main line at Sturgeon Lake Road.
+The Bill contained over $19 million in state funding for two regionally significant Red Wing community improvement projects. $14.762 million of the funding is dedicated to the construction of an overpass over the Canadian Pacific Railway’s main line at Sturgeon Lake Road.
 The balance of the funding, $4.4 million, provides full funding for Phase II of the River Town Renaissance project.

 Phase II Projects

 The Phase II projects include the Levee Park dockage with park and promenade improvements and the completion of the Vogel Harbor bulkhead wall replacement.
 Phase II also includes part of the bonding funding that was dedicated to the 2018 renewal and renovation project of the Sheldon Theatre.

 Boat Dockage Concerns

-Adequate boat dockage and general improvements to the levee wall area and the promenade at Levee Park have been a concern for over 15 years.
-Improvements are also needed for traffic and pedestrian circulation.
-This is especially true when large riverboats dock at Levee Park July through October during the riverboat season.
+Adequate boat dockage and general improvements to the levee wall area and the promenade at Levee Park have been a concern for over 25 years.
+Improvements are also needed for traffic and pedestrian circulation--this is especially true when large riverboats dock at Levee Park July through October during the riverboat season.
 After completion, two large riverboats will be able to dock at the Levee at the same time with ease.

 Planning & Design

-With the project final funding being appropriated in the 2017 State Bonding Bill, the Project Management Team and Kimley-Horn, our consulting engineers, completed the limited scope professional services contract that was initiated in 2017.
+With the final project funding appropriated in the 2017 State Bonding Bill, the Project Management Team and Kimley-Horn, our consulting engineers, completed the limited scope professional services contract that was initiated in 2017.
 The scope was to develop and seek public and regulatory input into alternative designs.
-In the fall of 2017, we began to engage multiple stakeholder groups, held an open house to present the draft plans to the public.
-An agency review (federal and state regulatory approval process, permitting, etc.) review of the most popular three alternative project designs
+Through 2017, multiple stakeholder groups were engaged, concluding with an open house to present the draft plans to the public.
+An agency review (federal and state regulatory approval process, permitting, etc.) of the three most popular alternative project designs was completed.